-What are Medicare Supplement Guaranteed-Issue Rights?
+What Are Medicare Supplement Guaranteed-Issue Rights?

 What are Guaranteed-Issue Rights?

 Guaranteed-issue rights may protect you from medical underwriting.
-Health insurance companies often use your health history and data on pre-existing conditions to make determinations about whether or not they will cover you and how much they will charge you for coverage.
+Health insurance companies often use your health history and data on pre-existing conditions* to make determinations about whether or not they will cover you and how much they will charge you for coverage.
 This process is called medical underwriting.
-There are two situations where you won’t be subjected to medical underwriting when applying for a Medicare Supplement plan.
-The first situation is during your Open Enrollment Period (OEP), which lasts for six months and starts when you are both 65 or older and enrolled in Medicare Part B. The second situation is if you have guaranteed-issue rights.
+There are two situations where you won’t be subjected to medical underwriting when applying for a Medicare Supplement insurance plan.
+The first situation is during your Medicare Supplement Open Enrollment Period (OEP), which lasts for six months and starts when you are both 65 or older and enrolled in Medicare Part B. The second situation is if you have guaranteed-issue rights.
 Guaranteed-issue rights usually occur when you are exercising a trial right or because you lose health insurance through a situation outside of your control or because you move.

 How can I get guaranteed-issue rights?